top of page

 Leave Desk, Discover Geology

-Montana was colder than Washington.
+Montana is still colder than Washington.
 Soil wedges follow polygonal crack networks in Pleistocene lake beds east of Glacial National Park.
 Roadcut is located along Hwy 89 between Two Medicine River and Badger Creek, south of Browning, MT.
-Winter conditions were then and are today much colder on Montana's East Front than in Washington's Columbia Basin, yet only small soil wedges formed here during the last Ice Age.
+Winter conditions were then much colder and persisted far longer on Montana's East Front than in Washington's Columbia Basin, yet only small soil wedges formed here during the last Ice Age.
+Spring arrives in Kennewick in late February.
+In Browning, its well into May.
 My photo taken January 2021.

 Implications for Clastic Dikes in Eastern Washington

-I contend the clastic dikes that riddle Missoula flood slackwater rhythmites are not fossil ice wedge casts (Cooley, 2020).
-However, I cannot entirely rule out a periglacial origin.
-The dikes are vertically sheeted wedges that resemble ice wedges and fossil ice wedge casts in the modern Arctic.
+I contend the clastic dikes that riddle Missoula flood rhythmites are not fossil ice wedge casts, but injectites formed during flood events (Cooley, 2020).
+However, its is impossible to entirely rule out a periglacial origin.
+Some of the vertically sheeted dikes bear a remarkable resemblance to certain ice wedges formed in the Arctic.

-The Arctic geomorphologist Robert F. Black (USGS and University of Connecticut) examined a few dikes in the Columbia Basin, weighed the pros and cons of a ground ice origin, and ultimately concluded the dikes look an awful lot like ice wedges, but are not periglacial features,
+In 1978, the Arctic geomorphologist Robert F. Black (USGS, University of Connecticut) examined a few dikes in the Columbia Basin, evaluated a potential ground ice origin, and ultimately concluded that while the dikes look an awful lot like ice wedges he had seen elsewhere, they are not periglacial features,

 Previously proposed theories...earthquakes, desiccation, deep frost cracking, thermal contraction cracking of permafrost, and upward injection of groundwater are not considered primary modes of formation...The bulk of material filling most observed fractures came from above during aperiodic and repeated widening and concurrent filling (under an aqueous environment)...A loading hypothesis from catastrophic scabland floods is outlined as a possible cause for many typical clastic dikes...
 (Black, 1979)